liampshaw/liampshaw.github.io/publications.md

 DNA hairpins destabilize duplexes primarily by promoting melting rather than by inhibiting hybridization
 J. Schreck, T. Ouldridge, F. Romano, P. Sulc, **L. P. Shaw**, A. Louis, J. Doye. *Nucleic Acids Research* 43(13):6181
 doi: [10.1093/nar/gkv582](https://doi.org/10.1093/nar/gkv582)

-<font size="1">⁺ denotes equal contribution by authors.
-This might seem weird if you haven't seen it before, but it's fairly common in biology papers (and increasingly so).
-If you want to procrastinate, you can read about how determining the order of academic authorship is <a href="https://en.wikipedia.org/wiki/Academic_authorship#Order_of_authors_in_a_list">highly discipline-specific</a>. </font>